verrannt/enas-compression/README.md

 ## Shortcomings

-We note that EComp has only been tested as a proof-of-work on simple two-layer feed-forward neural networks, trained on the FashionMNIST dataset.
+We note that EComp has only been tested as a proof-of-work on simple two-layer feed-forward neural networks using the FashionMNIST dataset.
 Although the results are very promising, we cannot predict how well they transfer to larger, more complex network architectures like CNNs, or more difficult datasets.

 If you find EComp interesting and would like to use it or build on it, please let us now in the Issues section.